Protection of Trees Bylaw 9958

 This bylaw affects all private property owners in Vancouver wanting to remove a tree.

-If you want to remove a tree, you need a permit to do so for every tree that has a diameter (width) of 20 cm (8") or greater, measured at 1.4 meters (4'6") above the ground.
-A tree trunk with a diameter of 20 cm (8") will have a circumference of approximately 64 cm (25").
+If you want to remove a tree, you need a tree removal permit for every tree that has a diameter (width) of 20 cm or greater, measured at 1.4 m above the ground.
+A tree trunk with a diameter of 20 cm will have a circumference of approximately 64 cm.

 The tree permit must be posted in a visible location during tree removal.

-Under certain conditions, property owners may be granted permission to remove more than one tree in a 12-month period, but only if one of the following conditions applies:
+Property owners may be granted permission to remove trees, if one or more of the following conditions apply:

 Property development and trees

-All property development, whether it's renovation or new building, requires you to retain all the existing trees located on your property.
+Unless a tree requires removal under one of the conditions listed above, all property development (renovation or new building) requires you to retain existing trees located on your property.